fhconte/clean-typescript/README.md

 # clean-typescript
-ReactJS, Hooks, TDD, Clean Architecture, SOLID & Patterns
+ReactJS, Hooks, TDD, Clean Architecture, SOLID & Patterns Course I'm taking at Udemy, by teacher Manguinho.

-Curso que estou fazendo na Udemy, do professor Manguinho.

 ## [**https://www.udemy.com/course/react-com-mango/](https://www.udemy.com/course/react-com-mango/)
 ## [**Link para a documentação da API**](http://fordevs.herokuapp.com/api-docs)

 The objective of the training is to show how to create a system in ReactJs using the Hooks, with a well-defined and decoupled architecture, using TDD (test driven development) as the work methodology, Clean Architecture to make the distribution of responsibilities in layers, following the principles of SOLID, DRY, YAGNI, KISS and applying Design Patterns to solve problems.

-> ## Princípios
+> ## Principles

 * Single Responsibility Principle (SRP)
 * Open Closed Principle (OCP)